 1. Sample the Best Coffee in Hanoi

 The buzzing Hanoi has a wealth of history, food and fantastic coffee to make it worth staying for at least a few days if not more.
-And there’s no better introduction to Vietnam than a with a sip of the most unusual coffee.
+And there’s no better introduction to Vietnam than a sip of the most unusual coffee.

 To make the most of your stay, among many other things to do in Vietnam’s capital, head to explore the Old Quarter.
-Here you’ll find some of the best coffee Hanoi at the local cafes tucked away down numerous narrow passageways.
+Here you’ll find some of the best coffee in Hanoi at the local cafes tucked away down numerous narrow passageways.

 2. Go on a Street Food Tour in Hanoi